taw00/element-rpm/README.md

 It's easy to install and run Riot, on these currently supported platforms...

 * Fedora: versions 25, 26, 27 -- x86_64, i686<br />
+  NOTE: Fedora 25 versions will become unsupported in 2018
 * CentOS (and RHEL): version 7 -- x86_64 only

 ### For Fedora...